The Red-White-Red – Card

 Austria’s Red-White-Red – Card (“Rot-Weiß-Rot – Karte”) offers a residence permit for third-country nationals who would like to work as skilled employees in Austria and want to stay in Austria on a permanent basis.
 There is not only one Red-White-Red – Card but a total of seven subcategories.

-Family reunification or immigration is possible with all these residence permits.
-Family members (wife/husband, civil partner, children) can apply for a Red-White-Red – Card Plus enabling them to freely access the Austrian labour market.
+Family members (wife/husband, registered partner, children) can apply for a Red-White-Red – Card Plus enabling them to freely access the Austrian labour market.

-Professionals from third countries who are the spouses or registered partners or parents of EU citizens do not have to apply for a Red-White-Red Card or Blue Card.
-They can apply for a so-called residence card.
+Skilled workers from third countries who are the spouses, registered partners or parents of EU citizens do not have to apply for a Red-White-Red – Card or EU Blue Card.
+They can apply for a so-called Residence Card.
 This gives them free access to the Austrian labour market.
-They can therefore work both as employees and self-employed and are not tied to an employer.
+They can therefore work both as employees or can be self-employed and are not bound to a specific employer.

-Professionals from third countries who are the spouses or registered partners of Austrians do not have to apply for a Red-White-Red Card to work in Austria either.
-They can apply for a so-called residence title for family members.
+Skilled workers from third countries who are the spouses or registered partners of Austrians also do not have to apply for a Red-White-Red – Card to work in Austria.
+They can apply for a Residence Permit – Family Members.
 This gives them free access to the Austrian labour market.
-They can therefore work both as employees and self-employed.
+They can therefore work both as employees or can be self-employed.

 Attention